Thorpy/BioBlitz/README.md

 ------------------------------------------------

+What you'll need:
+A raspberry pi with wifi (or a dongle)
+An ethernet cable will save a lot of headaches (unless you have two wifi chips, one onboard and one via dongle as you need to be able to connect to the pi and broadcast a wifi spot) sd card putty or your favourite ssh client - https://putty.org Angry ip scanner (if you need help finding the pi's ip) - https://angryip.org/download/

+If you know what you're doing: wget the install script: https://raw.githubusercontent.com/Thorpy/BioBlitz/master/install.sh chmod it run it with permissions and wait

+More indepth instructions below:

 Install the OS onto the raspberry pi and enable ssh/wireless config etc

 1. Plug your sd card into a reader and into your pc.